European Telecommunications Satellite Organization: Structure

-EUTELSAT IGO consists of the Assembly of Parties to the EUTELSAT Convention which meets ordinarily every two years and the Secretariat which is the permanent body of the Organisation.
-The Secretariat is headed by the Executive Secretary who is appointed for a four-year mandate by and is responsible to the EUTELSAT IGO Assembly of Parties.
-The Executive Secretary is the legal representative of EUTELSAT IGO and an observer (censeur) on the Board of Directors of Eutelsat S.A.
+Eutelsat IGO consists of the Assembly of Parties to the Eutelsat Convention which meets ordinarily every two years and the Secretariat which is the permanent body of the Organisation.
+The Secretariat is headed by the Executive Secretary who is appointed for a four-year mandate by and is responsible to the Eutelsat IGO Assembly of Parties.
+The Executive Secretary is the legal representative of Eutelsat IGO and an observer (censeur) on the Board of Directors of Eutelsat S.A.

-Piotr Dmochowski-Lipski of Poland was reelected to the post of Executive Secretary for a second term by the Assembly of Parties in March 2021.
+Piotr Dmochowski-Lipski of Poland was reelected to the post of Executive Secretary for a third term by the Assembly of Parties in March 2025.

 He succeeded Christian Roisse of France, Executive Secretary from 2005 to 2017, and Birgitta Näslund of Sweden, Executive Secretary from 2001 to 2005.